d0x2f/ethereum-brute-force/README.md

 Checked: 6142 @ 950/s, Found: 0
 ```

-If any accounts with balance are found (they won't be), you can see them logged the 'wallets' file:
+If any accounts with balance are found (they won't be), you can see them logged in the 'wallets' file:

 ```
 $ cat wallets